AD | Guest Post

 Going to classes and studying requires a lot of sitting around all day, so make sure you are incorporating some physical activity at least a few times a week into your routine.

 This could mean that you get a gym membership, take up a new sport, or you could even take a look and see what sports clubs are offered at your university as this is also a great way to make new friends.

 Alternatively, you can learn fitness tips from experts online, and work out at home or in your local park.

 If exercise really is not your thing, then you could always look into getting some home workout equipment such as the Bowflex Max Trainer which you can use from the comfort of your own home.
 You can read this bowflex max trainer review by allworkoutroutines.com before making any purchases to see if this is the right equipment for you.

 Watch Your Drinks

 At university, especially in your first years, it is easy to consume a lot of empty calories on alcoholic drinks.
-This can have a serious effect on your health as these drinks can often cause your digestion to slow down and you will be consuming high levels of sugar.
+This can have a serious effect on your health.
+These drinks can often cause your digestion to slow down and you will be consuming high levels of sugar.

 For example, did you know that a single vodka shot can contain up to 100 calories?
 We would recommend trying to stick to water as you should also keep an eye on your caffeine intake.

-Do you have any tips about how to stay fit and healthy as a student?
+Do you have any more tips about how to stay fit and healthy as a student?

 All the best,